 If you have concerns about your own immigration status in the UK, or that of a family member, please contact the Advice and Counselling Service for confidential advice.

-If you are a member of staff affected by the outbreak and you have concerns about your immigration status, please contact firstname.lastname@example.org.
+If you are a member of staff and have concerns about your immigration status due to coronavirus, please contact firstname.lastname@example.org.

-If the Foreign & Commonwealth Office travel advice is that it is safe to travel but the hosts cancels the trip, this is beyond the control of the traveller or the university.
+If the host cancels the trip but the Foreign & Commonwealth Office travel advice is that it is safe to travel, insurers will provide cover as the situation is beyond the control of the traveller or the University.

-Visit the Travel Insurance page (internal link) for details of how to make a claim and to download a Travel Insurance Claim Form.
+Visit the Travel Insurance page for more details and to download a travel insurance claim form.

-Due to the high number of claims, this process can take up to six to eight weeks.
+Due to the high number of claims, the process can take up to six to eight weeks.